93 132 (Lamotrigine (chewable, dispersible) 25 mg)

 Pill imprint 93 132 has been identified as Lamotrigine (chewable, dispersible) 25 mg.

-Lamotrigine is used in the treatment of bipolar disorder; schizoaffective disorder; seizure prevention; anxiety; restless legs syndrome (and more), and belongs to the drug class triazine anticonvulsants.
+Lamotrigine is used in the treatment of bipolar disorder; schizoaffective disorder; seizure prevention; anxiety; borderline personality disorder (and more), and belongs to the drug class triazine anticonvulsants.
 Risk cannot be ruled out during pregnancy.
-Lamotrigine 25 mg is not subject to the Controlled Substances Act.
+Lamotrigine 25 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 25 mg

 - Prescription only

 - Triazine anticonvulsants

 - C - Risk cannot be ruled out

 - Not a controlled drug

 - Inactive Ingredients:

 sodium starch glycolate type A potato